Connect with Us Remotely

 Maxwell is home to top-ranked graduate professional programs that prepare emerging and midcareer leaders with the knowledge, experience and skills to have an enduring impact on the public good.
 The department of Public Administration and International Affairs offers a range of flexible degree programs that students can tailor based on their level of professional experience, career goals, preferred learning format, schedule and location.

-Maxwell’s Master of Public Administration degree is consistently top-ranked (#1 in Public Management and Leadership, top 10 for 10 specialty rankings, US News Best Grad Schools 2019), and provides a skills-based education that is concentrated and broadly applicable — for leaders within not only the public sector, but anywhere leadership is essential.
+Maxwell’s Master of Public Administration degree is consistently top-ranked (#1 in the nation for graduate education in public affairs, according to U.S. News & World Report), and provides a skills-based education that is concentrated and broadly applicable — for leaders within not only the public sector, but anywhere leadership is essential.

 In the same department, Maxwell offers a highly ranked (Teaching, Research, and International Policy TRIP Survey, Foreign Policy 2018), and ambitiously interdisciplinary MA in International Relations that combines scholarly coursework with global internships and selected skills instruction.